devAlice

 • If going via internet (Tailscale Direct failed) — tailscale ping desktop to see direct vs DERP

-Colors Broken in tmux
+Colors broken in tmux

 .tmux.conf: